randomairborne/experienced/xpd-web/src/pages/docs.md

 `{user_mention} has leveled up to level {level}!`.
 The level-up channel may only be enabled if the level-up message is set.

+Newlines can be added to the level up message by using the escape code `\n`.

 ### Rewards Configuration

 The boolean `one_at_a_time` determines if a user is given all the reward roles they have earned, or only the highest